glam-lab/degender-the-web/README.md

 Text that you write or edit, e.g., in a form or on Google Docs, will not be modified.
 The original text can be restored with the click of a button.

+This extension does not collect personally identifiable information.
+See the [privacy policy](PRIVACY.md) for more information.

 Note that this extension runs the risk of misgendering persons, both trans and cis, who have stated their use of "he/him" or "she/her" prounouns.
 Though it can never be eliminated entirely, several design features will aim to mitigate that risk.
 In particular: